abeidahmed/rails-heroicon/README.md

 Ruby on Rails views helper for the awesome heroicons by Steve Schoger.
 To see all the icons visit [heroicons](https://heroicons.com/).

-All icons are included upto heroicons v0.4.2
+230 icons included as of today.

 > This gem has no official affiliation with [Tailwind Labs](https://github.com/tailwindlabs),
 > yet.